 The Environmental Health Unit maintains its own water bacteria testing laboratory for public and private water supplies.
-The laboratory is New York State and Environmental Protection Agency (EPA) approved and certified to test potable (drinking) water and non-potable (lakes, ponds, streams) water for total coliform and E.coli.
+The laboratory is New York State and Environmental Protection Agency (EPA) approved and certified to test potable (drinking) water and non-potable (bathing beach) water for total coliform and E.coli.

-The Health Department routinely tests all community (cities, villages, mobile home parks) and non-community (restaurants, hotels) water supplies to ensure that total coliform and E.coli levels are absent.
+The Environmental Health Unit routinely tests and monitors all community (cities, villages, mobile home parks) and non-community (restaurants, hotels) water supplies to ensure that total coliform and E.coli levels are absent.

 What are Coliform Bacteria?

 Coliform bacteria are a group of bacteria that live in the digestive tract of all warm blooded animals (birds, cats, dogs, humans, etc.) and are used as indicator bacteria.
 Most coliform do not usually make people ill, since the bacteria naturally live in humans.
 However, the presence of these bacteria in water indicates that the water may have been in contact with fecal matter and the many viruses and bacteria that can cause illness.

 - $25 per sample includes a sample bottle and analysis results - Sample collected and transported on ice by a public water supply operator.
 Fee will be collected before an empty sample bottle is given.

 - $55 per service request sample - Sample collected and submitted by Environmental Health Unit staff.
 Fee will be collected when the appointment is scheduled.

 If you have questions about sample collection and drop-off please view the Procedure for Collecting Potable Samples.